viileppi/escapist/Escapistplayermanual.md

 ## Operating systems
 ### Terminology
 Mem: how much memory the player has to use commands per turn.
 Everyone starts with 2 mem.
-You can run as many commands as your programming skill is (if you have enough mem).
+You can run as many commands as your programming skill is (if you have enough mem) without penalties.
 Mem can be bought more.

 Quota: how many commands you can pack with you.
 Everyone starts with 4 quotas, more can be bought.

+> Penalty for running more commands than your programming skill is: -1D for each.

-Chrome OS
+### Chrome OS
 Free.
 Default for users.
 Cannot load battle- or programming-oriented commands.
 Mostly useless in action, but safe way to visit the virtual world.

 ### RTOS (real-time operating system)